A 21ST CENTURY CAREER EDUCATION EVENT FOR TEENAGE GIRLS!

-The University of Sydney WOW Summit will bring together top global speakers (keynotes and virtual) from some of the world's biggest companies (Twitter, Airbnb, Atlassian, Microsoft, PwC), Australian industry experts and outstanding career mentors to help girls explore the new world of work, what future cities will look like (Internet of Things), career pathways in the emerging technology and STEM sectors, and will unpack the real skills they can start to build now to ensure future tertiary pathways, internship opportunities and future employability.
+The University of Sydney WOW Summit brought together top global speakers (keynotes and virtual) from some of the world's biggest companies (Twitter, Airbnb, Atlassian, Microsoft, PwC), Australian industry experts and outstanding career mentors to help girls explore the new world of work, what future cities will look like (Internet of Things), career pathways in the emerging technology and STEM sectors, and helped students to unpack the real skills they can start to build now to ensure future tertiary pathways, internship opportunities and future employability.

-This event is aligned to the Australian Curriculum General Capabilities, Design and Technologies and Digital Technologies learning areas, and recognises the importance of the development of disciplinary knowledge, real world enterprise skills (critical thinking, problem solving and Design Thinking) and general cross-curriculum capabilities in young people (See below).
+The event was aligned to the Australian Curriculum General Capabilities, Design and Technologies and Digital Technologies learning areas, and recognised the importance of the development of disciplinary knowledge, real world enterprise skills (critical thinking, problem solving and Design Thinking) and general cross-curriculum capabilities in young people (See below).

-girledworld WOW Summit 2019 streams include World Shaping (Mindsets), Future Facing (Techsets) and Work Ready (Skillsets) and will be delivered at the University of Sydney campus across two jam-packed days of interactive learning, problem solving, leadership cultivation, industry mentorship and entrepreneurial skill-building.
+girledworld WOW Summit 2019 streams included World Shaping (Mindsets), Future Facing (Techsets) and Work Ready (Skillsets) and was delivered at the University of Sydney campus across two jam-packed days of interactive learning, problem solving, leadership cultivation, industry mentorship and entrepreneurial skill-building.

-All participants will receive a Certificate of Critical Thinking, and participants in the Friday Industry Challenge Day will receive a Micro-Credential in Design Thinking to add to their resumes.
-Friday Industry Challenge Partners include Virgin Australia, Microsoft Australia and Women for Election Australia.
+All participants received a Certificate of Critical Thinking, and participants in the Friday Industry Challenge Day recieved a Micro-Credential in Design Thinking to add to their resumes.
+Friday Industry Challenge Partners included Virgin Australia, Microsoft Australia and Women for Election Australia.